-Learn Wingfoiling in SingaporeWing Foiling is the latest wind sport invention in the world.
-We provide private and 2-persons classes at the following rates:
+Learn Wingfoiling in SingaporeWing Foiling is the latest wind sport invention & wildly popular in the world.
+We provide private and 2-persons classes at the following rates, all equipment provided:

 This could be YOU!
 This could be YOUR SON OR DAUGHTER!